What is Throughput? An Explanation Of Throughput

 How to Measure Throughput

 Packet arrival is key to high performance in your network.
 Packets lost in transit lead to poor or slow network performance.
-This leads to slow speed in applications.
+This leads to slow and reduced speed in applications.

 The Difference Between Network Bandwidth vs. Throughput